|Fast Facts on the Sega Mega Drive|

 "Europe" itself was not treated as one region until the late 1990s, so each country received games and hardware at different points in time (although only weeks and months, as opposed to years, separated launches).
 In the United Kingdom, the Mega Drive launched in September 1990 during the European Consumer Electronics Show (ECES) for the price of £189.99 (complete with Altered Beast), however the delay meant that many keen gamers had imported systems prior to this date (and magazines were reviewing imported games).

 Success of the Mega Drive was initially somewhat hard to measure, not least because in much of Europe, consoles were not particularly popular.
 Whereas Japan and North America had opted for dedicated video game consoles during the 1980s, the rest of the world was content with home computers, of which 16-bit varieties (the Commodore Amiga and Atari ST) had been launched around 1985-1987.
 Many consumers therefore saw no need for the Mega Drive - it was more expensive to adopt, yet less functional than a 16-bit computer, and was thus seen as a novelty item for wealthier families or something engineered for kids.

 Though Nintendo had had a similar problem with the NES (and would continue to do so with the SNES, released very late in 1992), Sega reversed their fortunes with the release of Sonic the Hedgehog, on the same date as the US, June 23, 1991 (though some magazines thought it had a July release).
-This attracted numerous big software houses (such as Virgin Games and Ocean Software) and building a strong portfolio of games.
+This attracted numerous big software houses (such as Virgin Games, Acclaim Entertainment, and Ocean Software) and building a strong portfolio of games.
 Much of this success was built on the Sega Master System, which although had faced huge competiton from computers, had a respectible install base and was the most successful home console in much of Europe.